-31 SOUTHEDGE CLOSE is a very large extended detached house of 204m², built sometime between 2003 and 2006.
+31 SOUTHEDGE CLOSE is a very large extended detached house of 204m², built sometime between 2003 and 2006, which could now be worth an estimated £575,732.
 It was last sold for £465,000 in January 2021, which was around 65% above the average January 2021 detached price in the Calderdale local authority area.
 The most recent EPC inspection was May 2020, where the current energy rating was C, and the potential energy rating was B.

 Land registry data shows three sales for 31 SOUTHEDGE CLOSE since 1st January 1995.
 The below table shows the price paid for the three sales, along with the average detached price in the Calderdale local authority area for the corresponding sale date.
 Two of the three 31 SOUTHEDGE CLOSE sales were for above the average price, whilst one was for below the average price.
 The average price is sourced from the Office for National Statistics' House Price Index (HPI).